githubtraining/exercise-scheduled-events/README.md

 Use these to help you!

-Resources specific to this lab:
+Resources specific to this exercise:
 - [Events that trigger workflows - GitHub Docs]
 - [Cron examples - Crontab.guru]

-Resources for working with labs and GitHub Actions in general:
+Resources for working with exercises and GitHub Actions in general:
 - [Creating a repository from a template]
 - [Viewing workflow run history]
 - [Running a workflow on GitHub]